Gujarat: Extant species

-According to the India State of Forest Report 2011, Gujarat has 9.7% of its total geographical area under forest cover.
+As of 2023, Gujarat has 15,016.64 km² of forest cover, which is about 7.65% of its geographical area.
+The total recorded forest area in the state is 21,870.35 km² (11.14%).
 Among the districts, The Dangs has the largest area under forest cover.
 Gujarat has four national parks and 21 sanctuaries.
 It is the only home of Asiatic lions and, outside Africa, is the only present natural habitat of lions.
 Gir Forest National Park in the southwest part of the state covers part of the lions' habitat.
 Apart from lions, Indian leopards are also found in the state.
 They are spread across the large plains of Saurashtra and the mountains of South Gujarat.
 Other National Parks include Vansda National Park, Blackbuck National Park, Velavadar and Narara Marine National Park, Gulf of Kutchh, Jamnagar.
 Wildlife sanctuaries include Wild Ass Wildlife Sanctuary, Nal Sarovar Bird Sanctuary, Porbandar Bird Sanctuary, Kutch Desert Wildlife Sanctuary, Kutch Bustard Sanctuary, Narayan Sarovar Sanctuary, Jessore Sloth Bear Sanctuary, Anjal, Balaram-Ambaji, Barda, Jambughoda, Khavda, Paniya, Purna, Rampura, Ratan Mahal, and Surpaneshwar.

 In February 2019, a Bengal tiger claimed to be from Ratapani in Madhya Pradesh was spotted in the area of Lunavada in Mahisagar district, in the eastern part of the state, before being found dead later that month, likely from starvation.